AllenInstitute/mmc_gene_mapper/README.md

 It can, in principle, be applied to other use cases where it would be useful to map genes from one identification scheme to another.

+This is a re-implementation in Python of the functionality available through the R [GeneOrthology](https://github.com/AllenInstitute/GeneOrthology) package.

 ## Installation

 To install this library, either